 I’m never surprised anymore when I speak to filmmakers or Filmtrepreneurs and ask them one simple but powerful question,

 Does your film have an audience?

 I usually just get a blank stare.
 This is probably the most important question you can ask yourself as an indie filmmaker.
-Now if you are making film as art and have no intention or care at all about making money with your film then should stop reading this email.
+Now if you are making film as art and have no intention or care at all about making money with your film then you should stop reading this email.

 Now, there’s nothing wrong with that but that is not what I’m discussing here today.
 For the rest of us that want and need to make money with our films, these few little words should be your mantra in the development process.